dansmyers/IntroToCS/Hurricane/1-Hurricane_Make_Up.md

 ## Overview

 This is the make-up practice assignment for the week of 10/7.
 Each section below has a link to a video followed by a short practice problem, then a few more substantial problems.
-Work through the lab, completing each section in order.
+Work through the document, completing each section in order.
 At the end, you'll submit your programs to an assignment on Canvas so that I have a record that everyone completed the make-up work.

 This lab has a target deadline of Tuesday, 10/15.
 I realize that we don't know how things will be after the storm, so I understand that we may need to make adjustments.